brianblakely/slapstick-english-translation/README.md

-# slapstick-english-translation
+# Slapstick English Translation

-An English translation of the Super Famicom title "Slapstick"
+An English translation of the 1994 Super Famicom title "Slapstick"

+Custom hacking utilities are written in JavaScript and expect the Node.js runtime environment